 The human liver is an important bodily organ essential for living a healthy life.
-Its primary function is to breakdown nutrients from food we eat and help with digestion.
+Its primary function is to breakdown nutrients from the food we eat and help with digestion.
 It performs several other functions which makes it important to pay attention to the health of your liver.
 Here are symptoms of liver damage that should be taken seriously:

-1. Skin changes
+1. Skin and Nail Changes

-2. Abdominal changes
+2. Abdominal Changes

-The liver is located near the rib cage, when liver health starts deteriorating it causes pain in the lower abdomen and ribs.
+The liver is located near the rib cage when liver health starts deteriorating it causes pain in the lower abdomen and ribs.
 Ascites can develop if the problem goes untreated.

-3. Frequent gassy sensation
+3. Frequent Gassy Sensation

 If you frequently suffer from a gassy sensation accompanied by stool pressure its an indication that the liver is not able to secrete digestive juices which are essential to break down food.
 It also means the digestive system is affected by liver problems.

 When the liver breaks down food it releases energy used to perform daily tasks.
 Getting tired easily is a sign of lack of energy which can indicate the liver is unable to do its job properly.